Dwarfstar: Fictional character biography

-After Bane's Secret Six comes into a stalemate with Amanda Waller's team, the two groups head back to Belle Reve to meet with Waller, who wants the Six to work for her.
-When the team leaves, Waller's agent Tremor brings up Dwarfstar's history of being a serial killer and rapist.
-Waller knows this, but simply says "I don't think it's going to work out for him on this team, do you?"

 A short time later, Giganta invites Dwarfstar to her hotel room, where she attempts to seduce him.
-She begins to undress and kiss him, saying she has a fetish for small men, and that her boyfriend has the same ability.
-She asks if Dwarfstar knows him, then punches him yelling "His name was Ryan, you sick son of a bitch!"
-Revealing that Waller told her about Choi's death, Giganta, with Dwarfstar's belt, proceeds to beat him to a bloody mess.
-With Dwarfstar begging for his life, Giganta duct tapes his mouth shut as she continues to nearly beat him to death.

-During this same period, Ray Palmer begins an investigation into the disappearance of Ryan, who had been murdered by Deathstroke.
-Atom comforts Ryan's former girlfriend Amanda, and muses Ryan may be hiding out like he did after the events of Identity Crisis.
-While investigating to his micro size, Ray discovers microbiological blood.
-He arrives at the Hall of Justice to tell the League members that Ryan is missing.
-The League helps Ray's investigation into Ryan's whereabouts.
-He discovers Ryan's DNA cell is not a match for the blood that was found.
-The DNA cell belongs to someone else.
+Giganta had been in a relationship with Ryan Choi; after learning that Dwarfstar had a hand in his death, Giganta proceeds to beat and torture him.

-Later, Ray discovers evidence that Dwarfstar had a hand in Ryan's death, and vows to find him and make him pay.
+Later, Ray Palmer discovers evidence that Dwarfstar had a hand in Ryan's death, and vows to find him and make him pay.
 Ray eventually finds Dwarfstar in a hospital, where he is recovering from the severe injuries he sustained from his torture at the hands of Giganta.
 Believing it may lead to a lighter sentence, Dwarfstar confesses to hiring Deathstroke to kill Ryan.
-Armed with this knowledge, Ray leaves to inform the Justice League, but not before informing Dwarfstar that Deathstroke would kill him for his betrayal.

 Powers and abilities

 Dwarfstar possesses the ability to alter his size down into subatomic levels while retaining his natural strength.
 This is accomplished by using these remnants of a white dwarf star made inside the Bio-Belt worn with his costume.
-Dwarfstar is the only villain that has 100% control over his body on the molecular scale, thus making him exponentially more powerful than he was often portrayed, but only limited by the application of his powers.
+Dwarfstar has 100% control over his body on the molecular scale, thus making him exponentially more powerful than he was often portrayed, but only limited by the application of his powers.

 Dwarfstar is also an amateur poet and keenly skilled with the use of a hunting knife that he uses to torture or kill his victims.